No booking fees on the app

 Manchester to Birmingham train timetable

-The journey from Manchester to Birmingham on the fastest train in 1h 28m, usually 1h 31m.
-Each day, 53 trains leave from Manchester, starting at 00:24 and ending at 23:36.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Manchester to Birmingham, take the fastest train in 1h 30m, typically 1h 31m.
+Daily, 49 trains depart from Manchester, with the first at 05:11 and the last at 21:30.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||